• Skip to primary navigation

 If you found this article engaging, I invite you to investigate my seminar: Secrets of the Conscientious Choirmaster.

-1 In all my decades, I can never remember a single instance in which a priest was willing to delay beginning Mass for the sake of the singers.
-I’ve come to believe that many priests have no idea vis-Ă -vis the amount of preparation it takes to provide music for the Holy Mass.
+2 In all my decades, I can never remember a single instance in which a priest was willing to delay beginning Mass for the sake of the singers.
+I’ve come to believe that many priests have no idea of the amount of preparation it takes to provide music for the Holy Mass.
 In Texas, we once had a guest priest.
 I was waiting for him in sacristy in order to briefly discuss which parts he wanted sung.
 (I knew he had to come into the sacristy before starting Mass.)
 Imagine my surprise to glance into church and notice he had already begun the Mass!
 He had worn his vestments while driving his truck to the church.
-In other words, he drove to our church wearing his vestments, exited his truck, and literally walked down the aisle and began offering Mass.
-I repeat: In all my years, I’ve never known a priest willing to delay beginning Mass on account of the music—no matter what.
+In other words, he drove to our church wearing his vestments, exited his truck, walked down the aisle, and began offering Mass.
+I repeat: In all my years, I’ve never known a priest willing to delay beginning Mass on account of the music.
 In Los Angeles, I remember begging one of the priests for a few extra minutes (due to an emergency impacting several singers).
 He replied: “No problem!
 Take all the time you need.”
-He then stood there in his vestments and biretta, and—after about 15 seconds—asked: “Are you ready now?”
+He then stood there waiting in his vestments and biretta.
+After about 15 seconds, he asked: “Are you ready now?”
 I could easily share many similar stories.
-I remember warning a priest over and over again about a particular wedding, insisting there was no possible way the bride was going to be on time (because I’d known her for years and she was always ridiculously tardy).
+I remember warning a priest over and over again about a particular wedding, insisting there was no possible way the bride would arrive on time (because I’d known her for years and she was always ridiculously tardy).
 But he ignored my warnings.
 As a result, he ended up waiting more than 90 minutes for the bride to arrive.
 When it comes to the question of why priests are willing to wait for brides but not choir members … I don’t know the answer.
 I can only suggest that many priests don’t realize how much preparation it takes to provide music for the Holy Mass.
 It also betokens a liturgical sloppiness, as if the singing is an ‘extra’ or an ‘add on’ to the rite.
 As a matter of fact, in spite of what certain priests claim, singing in the TLM is required for a High Mass.
 Certain priests will make sure they have 45 altar boys (each with a special lace surplice) yet give virtually no consideration to the music.
-I remember seeing photographs of a TLM conference which had various cardinals, bishops, monsignori, and about 400 priests, each wearing a carefully-pressed surplice and biretta, and yet the Mass was sung by just four (4) singers.
+I remember seeing photographs of a TLM conference which had various cardinals, bishops, monsignori, and about 400 priests, each wearing a carefully-pressed surplice and biretta, and yet the Masses were sung by just four (4) singers.
 This is so wrong!
 It’s the liturgical equivalent of spending $400,000 to buy special candles while using a cheap polyester chasuble.
 I will go to my grave not understanding why some priests pretend to care deeply about ‘even the smallest rubric’ yet fail to realize singers are required for a HIGH MASS.
 Regarding why most priests will wait for the bride but not the singers: If you have theories to explain this situation, I hope you’ll email me.
 Growing up in Kansas, my family often attended LOW MASSES on weekdays in a small town.
 When it came to beginning Mass, our priests were often late—especially when they were hearing confessions.
 However, this never upset us!
 We viewed this ‘extra’ time before Mass as an excellent opportunity to pray, beg God for mercy, and prepare interiorly for what was about to happen at the altar.

 Opinions by blog authors do not necessarily represent the views of Corpus Christi Watershed.

-Filed Under: Articles, PDF Download Tagged With: Agnus Dei Choral Extension, Carmen Gregorianum, Choral Extension Jeff Ostrowski, Choral Extensions, John Cardinal Heenan Archbishop of Westminster, Latin Mass Musical Diversity, Saint Rene Goupil, Thesaurus musicae sacrae Last Updated: December 23, 2025
+Filed Under: Articles, PDF Download Tagged With: Agnus Dei Choral Extension, Carmen Gregorianum, Choral Extension Jeff Ostrowski, Choral Extensions, John Cardinal Heenan Archbishop of Westminster, Latin Mass Musical Diversity, Saint Rene Goupil, Thesaurus musicae sacrae Last Updated: December 30, 2025

 Subscribe